MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

 ## Groups versus roles

 In AD/LDAP and AAD, security groups are used to collect user accounts, computer accounts, and other groups into manageable units.
 Working with groups instead of with individual users helps simplify network maintenance and administration.
-Your organization might have groups like "Admin", "Engineering", "Level3", and so on.
+Your organization might have groups like 'Admin', 'Engineering', 'Level3', and so on.
 And, users might belong to more than one group.
-You can leverage the AD groups you have already defined in your organization to assign a collection of users to roles for web services.
+You can use the AD groups you have already defined in your organization to assign a collection of users to roles for web services.

-In Machine Learning Server, the administrator can assign one or more Active Directory groups to one or more of the following roles: "Owner", "Contributor", and "Reader".
+In Machine Learning Server, the administrator can assign one or more Active Directory groups to one or more of the following roles: 'Owner', 'Contributor', and 'Reader'.
 Roles give specific permissions related to deploying and interacting with web services and other APIs.

 |||
 |-------------|------------|